reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 In this case, "\:term:" is used.
 This lets Sphinx know to look for the link in the glossary.
-In this example we will use the variable name,   'USER_SCRIPT_COMMAND" Example::
+In this example we will use the variable name,   "USER_SCRIPT_COMMAND" Example::

   :term:`USER_SCRIPT_COMMAND`